 - Additional options – lets you do stuff like hide the progress bar and set a limit for how far in advance users can schedule a booking.

-Ok, so that’s all for configuration options in your WordPress dashboard.
+That’s all for configuration options in your WordPress dashboard.
 But you also get a lot more control over individual services and availability in the Start Booking cloud dashboard.

 How To Configure Settings In The Cloud Dashboard (Services, Hours, + More)